 Is the vaccine FREE and Mandatory?

-However, getting the inoculation is not mandatory and you won’t be treated unfairly or discriminated.
+However, getting the inoculation is not mandatory and you won’t be mistreated or discriminated against.

 We are the frontliners of the world’s seven oceans and we need this protection as much as everyone else.